FDA Cosmetic Labeling Requirements

 Here is a list of FDA cosmetic labeling requirements

-- Common name of the product must be displayed prominently on the principal display panel.
+- The common name of the product must be displayed prominently on the principal display panel.
 Example “Moisturizing cream”

-- New weight should be appear prominently on the PDP
+- Net weight should appear prominently on the PDP

-- Cosmetic Ingredient labelling; all the ingredients used (except flavors and fragrances) must appear on the product label in the order of prominence.
+- Cosmetic Ingredient labeling; all the ingredients used (except flavors and fragrances) must appear on the product label in the order of prominence.